 Loosely adapted from Martin Amis' novel Night Train, this is a bold thriller with a big idea at its core, and although it fells short of its aims there' some good stuff along the way.
 The most impressive thing about it is Patricia Clarkson's performance.
 If you see one portrayal of a screwed up female detective with a drink problem this year, make it this one; where Nicole Kidman's Destroyer character is all ham, Clarkson manages to humanise even this most exploited archetype, giving her surprising depths and holding the viewer's attention even during the film's weakest moments.
 When she's offscreen you'll be waiting for her to come back; she grips even when the story doesn't.

 Mystery movie fans will find an abundance of questions and clues to try and untangle.
 What happened to the victim's scarf?
 Why does the detective consider her face cream so important?
 Why does her boyfriend (Jonathan Majors) overexplain everything like a nervous Columbo villain, and what's going on with her creepy twin brothers?
-There's enough here for a mini series, let alone a film, and the risk is that the narrative will get swamped, though that's also part of the point - the detective is dealing with a situation in which there's too much information for any clear path to emerge (until it does so abruptly, inadvertently, in classic Agatha Christie fashion), and in this way her quest parallels the astronomers' endeavours to make sense of the universe.
+There's more than enough here for a mini series, let alone a film, and the risk is that the narrative will get swamped, though that's also part of the point - the detective is dealing with a situation in which there's too much information for any clear path to emerge (until it does so abruptly, inadvertently, in classic Agatha Christie fashion), and in this way her quest parallels the astronomers' endeavours to make sense of the universe.
 What matters is not the information itself but the presence of patterns within it.

 All of this might have been pulled together into something special if writer/director Carol Morley had only understood physics and philosophy as well as she thought she did.
 It's natural that there would be some dumbing down of the subject to make it accessible to a mainstream audience, but simplification does not require misleading the audience or presenting us with supposedly respected senior scientists addressing one another as if they were quoting inspirational Facebook memes.
 A late night conversation about Schrödinger’s cat is particularly embarrassing, giving the impression that Morley thinks this what physicists do all the time, and the repeated explanations of this most famous theory in quantum physics are likely to leave many viewers feeling thoroughly patronised.
 Furthermore, every time our heroine is dazzled by talk about how we're all made of stardust, as if she'd never thought of it before, it undermines the notion that she's really the intelligent and curious person she's presented as.
 Clarkson has to work constantly to pull back from the damage done by the lines she has to speak.
 She deserves better.